 Notion is the ultimate all-in-one workspace that consolidates your project management, client databases, notes, and wikis into a single, highly flexible system.
 Instead of juggling multiple apps, you can build a custom freelance OS that tracks everything from project timelines and deliverables to invoices and client communication logs.
 Its power lies in its database functionality, which lets you view the same information in different ways, like a Kanban board for tasks, a calendar for deadlines, or a simple table for financial tracking.

-This makes it one of the most adaptable productivity tools for freelancers, scaling easily from a simple to-do list to a comprehensive business hub.
+This makes it one of the most adaptable productivity tools for freelancers, scaling easily from a simple to-do list to an all-in-one business hub.
 You can even create lightweight client portals by sharing specific pages, giving them access to project progress without needing a full account.
 The built-in AI features are also a huge plus for summarizing long documents or brainstorming ideas quickly.

 3. Todoist